Marlins vs. Pirates Player Props Betting Odds

-Luis Arraez and Andrew McCutchen are two of the top players with prop bets for the taking when the Miami Marlins and the Pittsburgh Pirates square off at LoanDepot park on Friday (at 6:40 PM ET).
+Player prop bet options for Luis Arraez, Andrew McCutchen and others are listed when the Miami Marlins host the Pittsburgh Pirates at LoanDepot park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!